bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/just_the_commands.md

 This will prompt you for your Active Directory Credentials

-Once mounted right click in some empty space in the windows and select __Open in Terminal__
+Once mounted right click in some empty space in the windows and select "__Open in Terminal__"

 Now we can make a folder named LDAPS and download the contents of this repo into it.